 Under the provisions of the Trade Union (Facility Time Publication Requirements) Regulation 2017, and where the Academy has more than 49 full time equivalent employees throughout any 7 months within the reporting period, it must include information included in Schedule 2 of the Regulations.
-During the year the school appointed a member of staff as a trade union representative, however this appointment lasted only two weeks and no time was spent on trade union related activities during this time.
+During the previous period the school had one trade union representative who has recently resigned.
 The trustees would welcome an appointment to this role.